-A Championship standing start is longer start type and used more commonly at the higher profile events.
+A Championship standing start is longer start type, and more commonly used at the higher profile events.
 In this start type, the automobiles leave the marshalling area on a Reconnaissance lap to the grid.
 The automobiles form up on the grid at the end of this Reconnaissance lap.
 After some time, the grid is cleared, and the automobiles then start from the grid on their formation lap back to the grid again.
 When the grid is set, the race starts.